15 Famous Female Writers in History

 1. Jane Austen (1775 - 1817)

-English novelist Jane Austen is one of the most famous 18th Century novelists, known primarily for her six major novels.
-One of the earliest female writers to produce works that critiqued and commented on the British landed gentry, Austen was a writer who focused on plots which explored the dependence of women on marriage, or women who were in the pursuit of economic security.
+Jane Austen was one of the earliest female writers to produce works that critiqued and commented on the British landed gentry, Austen was a writer who focused on plots which explored the dependence of women on marriage, or women who were in the pursuit of economic security.

 As such, many of Austen’s works were published anonymously, meaning that she enjoyed little fame during her life.
 It was after her death that she gained far more status as a writer, with her six full-length novels rarely having been out of print.
 There have also been several film adaptations of her works, with a number of critical essays and anthologies accompanying them.